 Here are a few of our favourite recipes that are healthy and delicious, and contain mood-boosting nutrients and vitamins to help put a spring back in your step!

 Long before food reaches your mouth, we begin to enjoy a meal with our eyes.
-Sitting down in front of a good-looking plate of food with someone you love is one of the most mood-boosting activities you can do.
+Sitting down in front of a good-looking plate of food with someone you love is one of the best ways to improve your mood.

 One of our favourite colourful dishes is this White Bean and Veggie Salad from Eating Well, which includes tomatoes to give a fresh splash of red.
 Why not use the recipe as an inspiration and mix it up with your own favourite fresh vegetables and salads?

 Cut the carbs

 It is SO tempting to reach for carb-heavy comfort food when you are feeling a bit down.
 But the glycaemic ‘slump’ that you get when your blood sugar levels crash an hour or two after eating that doorstep sandwich or sausage and mash don’t help your mood at all.

 Cutting down on carbs doesn’t have to mean giving up your favourite comfort food.
 Here’s our favourite recipe for happy, healthy Zucchini Pizza Boats with Goats Cheese from Diet Doctor.
 It’s quick, easy and delicious and goes perfectly with a winter salad for extra zing

 With beetroot, pomegranate and figs, all doused in a red wine vinaigrette, this salad is as beautiful to look at as it is to eat!
 Figs are rich in antioxidant vitamins A and K, helping to clear your mind.
 They also contain magnesium which is believed to help boost your mood by supporting biological processes associated with mood regulation.